anagha-101/VertexModel/docs/chapter2.md

 ## C++ vector

-Vector is the part of C++ Standard Template Library.
-They are used to store the elements dynamically.
-Vectors are STL containers that have a special feature to increase or decrease the size considering the requirement of insertion and deletion inside a program.
+Vector is used to store the elements dynamically.
+In C++, a vector is similar to dynamic arrays with the ability to resize itself automatically.

 In the case of a static array, we cannot insert elements once it is full but when the size of a vector becomes full then it doubles its size from the original.
 That's why it is beneficial to use a vector instead of a static array.

-In C++, a vector is similar to dynamic arrays with the ability to resize itself automatically.
-Vector elements are stored in contiguous memory locations so that they can be accessed and traversed using iterators.

 Some of the functions associated with a vector: